 docker build -t myimage -f Dockerfile .

 This will create an image called myimage from the Dockerfile.
-Notice the “.” sign at the very end which specifies that to use the current folder to find a Dockerfile.
-So to run this command make sure you go to the folder of the Dockerfile first (by using “cd” command) and then run it.
+Notice the “.” sign at the very end which specifies to use the current folder to find a Dockerfile.
+So to run this command make sure you go to the folder of the Dockerfile first (by using “cd” command in command prompt) and then run it.

 The “-t” is used to name and optionally a tag in the ‘name:tag’ format.
 We can also write the same build command as:

 Here v1 is the version of the image.
 You can tag the image with anything like.

 docker build -t myimage:x -f Dockerfile . docker build -t myimage:y -f Dockerfile . docker build -t myimage:latest -f Dockerfile .

 The “-f” is used to specify the Dockerfile.
 By default, docker will look for Dockerfile that has the name as “Dockerfile”.
 So, you can write the above build command simply without the -f as:

 Notice the “.” at the end, it tells docker server to look for Dockerfile file on the current location.